Kicksecure/security-misc/README.md

 - Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.

-- Provide the option to disable the entire IPv6 stack to reduce attack surface.
+- Optional - Disable the entire IPv6 stack to reduce attack surface.

 ### Kernel Modules